Be In the Know

 Ofrenda

-In addition to forming comparsas, the people erect alters with items representing the diseased person.
-Called Offends, they are supposed to help draw the spirit back.
+In addition to forming comparsas, the people erect alters with items representing their loved person.
+Called Offendas, they are supposed to help draw the spirit back.
 The marigolds are critical element.Their strong scent is believed to help entice the spirits to come around .

 And a huge part of Day of the Dead is the activity at the cemeteries.
 People decorate the grave sites of their loved ones and then sit nearby thinking of their special person.
-Parties develop.
+Parties pop up.

 Special foods are prepared including a bread, widely enjoyed.